jpfutalef/Current-Measurement-Board/boards/pcb/max4239/README.md

 * if the targeted node supply source is connected to VBAT then the node can be powered by connecting it's power input to VMCU, if it's USB powered a jumper must be connected between 5V and VBAT on CMB.

 ### Ratings V2:
-- Power supply: 5V from USB
+- Power supply: 5V from USB port
 - Current range(ideal): ~1uA - 50mA
 - First stage gain x10
 - Second stage gain x197 for low currents and x1.51 for high currents.